bcgov/digital_marketplace/README.md

 ### Install Dependencies

-If you are using NixOS or the Nix package manager, running `nix-shell` will install all necessary dependencies, and drop you in a shell with them accessible in your `$PATH`.

-If you are not using Nix, please ensure the following packages have been installed:
+Please ensure the following packages have been installed:

 - yarn
 - Node.js 16.x